High-Alert Medication Survey Results Lead to Several Changes for 2018

 ISMP decided not to add oral solutions of concentrated sodium chloride (e.g., 23.4%) to our list, despite substantial support for its addition in the 2018 survey.
 We could not find any error reports or literature regarding errors with this formulation of the medication.
 More to the point, numerous survey comments suggest that practitioners who supported its inclusion on our list confused this oral formulation with parenteral 23.4% sodium chloride for injection, which is already on our list.
 However, if you are aware of potentially harmful errors with the oral product, or if you use the product orally and have concerns about harmful errors, please let us know and we will reconsider.

 We also received suggestions to consider adding about a dozen medications to our list, such as monoclonal antibodies, tranexamic acid, antiseizure medications, antiretrovirals, glacial acetic acid, and dofetilide.
 We appreciate all the thought that went into making these suggestions.
 We have carefully evaluated the suggested additions but will not be adding any of them to our list at this time.
 We understand the importance of keeping the list manageable.
 However, we will continue to monitor these medications and include them in our next survey if we believe they may need to be added to our list later.

 Again, ISMP thanks all who took the time to complete our survey on high-alert medications.
-Our updated list can be found on page 5, of the PDF version, and on our website.
+Our updated list can be found here.
 We hope you will use this list to determine which medications require special safeguards to reduce the risk of errors in your organization.
 This may include strategies such as standardizing the ordering, storage, preparation, and administration of these products; improving access to information about these drugs; limiting access to high-alert medications; using auxiliary labels; employing clinical decision support and automated alerts; and using redundancies such as automated or independent double checks when necessary.